dprojects/Woodworking-translations/README.md

+# 0.21

+This repository is dedicated only for Woodworking workbench version [0.21 stable](https://github.com/dprojects/Woodworking/releases/tag/0.21).

 # Rules for translation community

 * Please create pull request with *.ts and *.qm files.
 You have to add *.ts file as well for further translation development and updates.